 - Type 3 – Special Majority as per Article 368 + 50 percent state ratification by simple majority.

 - Type 4 – Special Majority as per A61.

 Special Majority as Per Article 249

 Special majority as per article 249 requires a majority of 2/3rd members present and voting.
-For example if out of the 245 members in Rajya Sabha, if only 150 are present and voting, then the special majority required as per article 249 would be 101.
+For example, if out of the 245 members in Rajya Sabha, if only 150 are present and voting, then the special majority required as per article 249 would be 101.

 Special Majority as Per Article 368

 Special majority as per article 368 requires a majority of 2/3rd members present and voting supported by more than 50% of the total strength of the house.
-This type of majority is used for most of the Constitution amendment bills.
-To pass a constitution amendment bill in Rajya Sabha, in addition to getting the support of 123 members, the bill should be favored by more than 2/3rd of the members present and voting.
+This type of majority is used for most of the Constitutional amendment bills.
+To pass a constitution amendment bill in Rajya Sabha, in addition to getting the support of 123 members, the bill should be favoured by more than 2/3rd of the members present and voting.

 Cases where special majority as per article 368 is used: